-Each summer hosting an exciting new exhibition, it is reason alone to visit the island.
+Hosting an exciting new exhibition each summer, the Goulandris Museum of Contemporary Art is reason alone to visit Andros.
 Past treasures have included works by Picasso, Matisse, Klee, Chagall, Rodin, Miro, Kandinsky and many more.

-Andros beaches are little known wonders: some on the north are accessible only by dirt road or boat, such as Ahla, Zorkos, Ateni, Vitali, Grias and Pidima, or if you preferOld Lady’s Leap with its remarkable stone pillar jutting out of the sea.
-Those to the south, like Agios Petros, Batsi, Chryssi Ammos, Fellos and Halkolimionas are much easier on the tyres.
+The beaches of Andros are little-known wonders.
+Some on the north are accessible only by dirt road or boat, such as Ahla, Zorkos, Ateni, Vitali, Grias and Pidima.
+Or if you prefer, Old Lady’s Leap with its remarkable stone pillar jutting out of the sea.
+Those to the south, like Agios Petros, Batsi, Chryssi Ammos, Fellos and Halkolimionas, are much easier on the tyres.
 Many remain just as nature intended, so bring your own umbrella and refreshments.
 Others have beach bars or tavernas and all mod cons.

-The Tourlitis Lighthouse off the coast of Hora is the only one in the Cyclades built on a rock in the middle of the sea.
+The Tourlitis Lighthouse, off the coast of Hora, is the only one in the Cyclades built on a rock in the middle of the sea.

 Lamyra, Menites, Strapouries, Apikia, Vourkoti, Aladino, Messaria, Palaiopoli, Batsi, Gavrio… Strange names when you first come across them, but they’ll become familiar once you start exploring this large and varied island.